Kepler-11e

 Kepler-11e is an exoplanet (extrasolar planet) discovered in the orbit of the sunlike star Kepler-11.
-It is the fourth of six planets around Kepler-11 discovered by NASA's Kepler spacecraft.
+It is the fourth of six planets around Kepler-11 discovered by NASA's Kepler space telescope.
 Kepler-11e was found by using the transit method, in which the dimming effect that a planet causes as it crosses in front of its star is measured.
 Kepler-11e is most likely a gas giant like Neptune, having a density that is less than that of Saturn, the least dense planet in the Solar System.
 Its low density can probably be attributed to a large hydrogen and helium atmosphere.
 Kepler-11e has a mass eight times of Earth's mass and a radius 4.5 times that of Earth.
 The planet orbits its star every 31 days in an ellipse that would fit within the orbit of Mercury.
 Kepler-11e was announced on February 2, 2011 with its five sister planets after it was confirmed by several observatories.